GoogleCloudPlatform/podcast/site/content/post/episode-149-deep-learning-research-in-africa-with-yabebal-fantaye-and-jessica-phalafala/index.md

 Melanie is speaking at [Monktoberfest](https://monktoberfest.com/) Oct 4th in Portland, Maine and will be at [CAMLIS](https://www.camlis.org) the following week.

-{{< transcript "[MUSIC PLAYING] MARK: Hi, and welcome to episode number 149 of the weekly \"Google Cloud Platform Podcast.\" I'm Mark Mandel.
+{{< transcript "[MUSIC PLAYING] MARK: Hi, and welcome to episode number 149 of the weekly \"Google Cloud Podcast.\" I'm Mark Mandel.
 And I'm here with my colleague-- almost always-- Melanie Warrick.
 How are you doing, Melanie?" >}}

 MELANIE: Hi, Mark.
 I'm good.
 How are you?